Process Improvement > Introduction to DMAIC

 How to use the 5 Whys:

-- Ask “Why?”: Ask why the problem occurred.
+- Ask “Why?”: Why did the problem occur?

 - Problem: The monthly sales report was submitted two days late.

-- Continue Asking “Why?”: Repeat the process for each answer.
+- Keep asking “Why?”: Repeat for each answer.

-- Identify the Root Cause(s): By the fifth “Why” (or sometimes earlier or later), you often uncover a deeper systemic issue.
-In this example, the lack of a clear IT protocol represents a significant root cause, rather than just blaming CRM downtime.
+- Identify the root cause(s): By the fifth “Why” (sometimes earlier or later), you’ll uncover a deeper systemic issue.
+Here, the missing IT protocol is the real root cause - not just “CRM downtime.”

-- Draw the “Spine”: Draw a horizontal line extending to the left from the problem statement.
+- Draw the “spine”: Draw a horizontal line extending left from the problem.

-- People: Issues related to skills, training, communication, motivation.
+- People: Skills, training, communication, motivation.

-- Technology: Issues with software, hardware, systems, data.
+- Technology: Software, hardware, systems, data.

-- Example Problem: Low customer satisfaction with support ticket resolution.
+- Example problem: Low customer satisfaction with support ticket resolution.

 - People: Insufficient training, high agent turnover.